ajkriegz/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

+This analysis was performed using JavaScript, the D3.js library, Leaflet.js, Mapbox, and GeoJSON.

 ## Purpose
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.

-## Tasks
-To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
-Then add the data to a map.

-## Approach
-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.

-Now that you have an overview of the project plan, let's set up a Mapbox account and get the API token you'll need to create geographical maps.
+The interactive map has three different map backgrounds and overlways to toggle fault lines, earthquake markers, and markers to specifically show major earthquakes.